Talking to Children About Cancer: A Guide for Families

 The initial step in speaking to your child is explaining that their loved one has officially been diagnosed with cancer.

-Try to use terms your child will understand without being too vague.
-It is important for your child to understand the truth of the situation.
-Explain to your child how the type of cancer affects the body so they have a better understanding of what is going on.
+Try to use terms your child will understand without being too vague, as it’s important they understand the truth of the situation.
+Explain to your child how the type of cancer affects the body so they have a better understanding of what’s going on.

 Children under the age of 10 will often wonder if they did something to cause their loved one’s illness.
 Be sure to explain to your child that this is not their fault, and there is nothing they could have done to prevent it from happening.